WBEZ: Reduction in music programming

-2019 programming change
+Midday program change

-The last day WBEZ aired locally-produced international programming was October 4, 2019 with the final broadcast of Worldview with host Jerome McDonnell, which aired weekdays since 1994.
+The last day WBEZ aired locally produced international programming was October 4, 2019, with the final broadcast of Worldview with host Jerome McDonnell, which aired weekdays since 1994.
 The news on the hour at noon stopped being BBC news October 4, and started being NPR news on Monday October 7, 2019, the start of a week of transition.

 A daytime hour of Newshour from the BBC World Service began Monday October 7, 2019, replacing The Morning Shift.
 Beginning Monday October 14, 2019, a new local talk show called Reset started.
 It was originally hosted by Jenn White.
 This was considered a shake-up of midday programs, which had not drawn as large an audience as the NPR morning and afternoon news programs, Morning Edition and All Things Considered.

 Programming

 Programming on WBEZ includes international news and local news including Curious City, world music, and quiz shows.
 Notable national programs offered by WBEZ include All Things Considered, Marketplace, Morning Edition, Weekend Edition, PRI's The World and Live From Here.
-Generally, news and talk programming is heard during the day and overnight, with music and entertainment programming on the weekends.
+Generally, news and talk programming is heard weekdays and evenings with music and entertainment talk programming on the weekends.

-WBEZ is best known nationally as the producer of This American Life through Public Radio Exchange, and Wait Wait...
-Don't Tell Me! through NPR.
+WBEZ is best known nationally as the producer of This American Life through Public Radio Exchange.
 This American Life began in 1995 as the local show Your Radio Playhouse; it was renamed in March 1996 and has been national since June 1996.

 In addition, Chicago Public Media founded Third Coast International Audio Festival, a showcase for independent radio producers, and the producer of the weekly program Re:sound.
 WBEZ stopped broadcasting Re:sound circa 2019.".

 WBEZ was also the flagship station of The Annoying Music Show!, a 3-minute program that showcased generally annoying songs.
 The program was produced by former WBEZ program director Jim Nayder.
 Nayder Communications also produced the somewhat more serious Magnificent Obsession, a program of interviews with persons who have overcome various addictions.
 The station was also once the flagship station of Steve Cushing's nationally distributed Saturday night blues music program Blues Before Sunrise, which started in 1979 and has been independently produced and distributed by Cushing since 1995.
 Blues Before Sunrise, was eliminated from WBEZ's lineup in the 2007 restructuring, but was taken over by public radio station WDCB in nearby Glen Ellyn.

 Its morning magazine program Eight Forty-Eight was initially named after the postal address of the station, 848 East Grand Avenue.
 The show was renamed to The Morning Shift, and was dropped in October 2019 in favor of a two-hour local talk show midday, called Reset.